-- Please cross-check information provided at Enrolment and update, if necessary (according to Instruction for the Enrolment forms). - The date of the current TB diagnosis is either the date when a specimen positive for Mycobacterium tuberculosis was obtained, or the date when anti-TB treatment was initiated, whichever comes first. - For all patients please answer update information on question 5.
+- Please cross-check information provided at Enrolment and update, if necessary (according to Instruction for the Enrolment forms). - The date of the current TB diagnosis is either the date when a specimen positive for Mycobacterium tuberculosis was obtained, or the date when anti-TB treatment was initiated, whichever comes first.

+- For all patients please answer update information on question 5.
 Should be completed on all follow-up forms.
-If the patient has initiated / restarted / changed cART regimen for other reasons than toxicity AND experienced worsening of TB disease diagnosed prior to initiation of cART, please fill out a separate IRIS form. - Section C2: Diagnostic procedures for TB: Please cross-check and update information provided at Enrolment.
+If the patient has initiated / restarted / changed cART regimen for other reasons than toxicity AND experienced worsening of TB disease diagnosed prior to initiation of cART, please fill out a separate IRIS form. - Section C2: Diagnostic procedures for TB: Please cross-check and update previously provided information.
 Indicate all tests which were performed since last reported by indicating a number for the type of test (left column) and a letter for the type of specimen used (right column).
 If biopsy was taken (specimen ID E), please specify the tissue.
 Please indicate all tests that were performed, irrespectively of results available.
-Insert the date when the specimen was obtained from the patient (not the date of result).
+Insert the date when the specimen was obtained from the patient (not the date of result). - If there is reappearance of TB please add here all diagnostic tests performed for the reappearance case. - If a culture was not taken at baseline please indicate why in section C2, question 2, if not already reported. - Section C3: Clinical presentation of current TB disease: Please update this section.
+If additional locations of TB process have been identified, please tick "x" respective boxes.
+Several answers are possible, if patients e.g. have both pulmonary and extrapulmonary locations.